New applications for activities or events in the nation's forests are now being considered.

 Q. I have an approved permission for an event involving the public - what should I do?

-A. Events and activities for the public or groups have been allowed to restart from the 22nd June subject to compliance with current government guidance, and the capacity for it at your proposed forest site.
+A. Events and activities for the public or groups have been allowed to restart from the 22 June subject to compliance with current government guidance, and the capacity for it at your proposed forest site.
+The event or activity must meet the government requirements on group sizes detailed in Meeting with others safely.
+Full compliance with the NHS Test and Trace system should also be implemented to collect and maintain records of staff, customers and contractors involved.
 You should consider the implications of further changes to guidance.

 Q. I already have an approved permission for a solo activity / one that does not involve the public (e.g. fishing, foraging, horse riding).
 What can I do?

 A. From 8 June we resumed these suspended activities.
 We will be in touch with you directly to ask for updated risk assessments.
 Your activity must meet the government guidance on social distancing.
 Activity which is suspended may only restart following written confirmation from Forestry England.